Find the latest data and statistics on global displacement.

 Key facts and figures

-- At the end of 2019, 79.5 million people were displaced worldwide as a result of conflict, persecution, human rights violations and violence.
-Now, humanity is witnessing the highest levels of displacement on record, including 26 million refugees, 45.7 million asylum seekers and 45.7 million internally displaced persons.
+- By mid-2020, 80 million people were displaced worldwide as a result of conflict, persecution, human rights violations and violence.
+Now, humanity is witnessing the highest levels of displacement on record, including 26.3 million refugees, 45.7 million asylum seekers and 45.7 million internally displaced persons.

 - Syria, Venezuela, South Sudan, Afghanistan and Myanmar account for two-thirds of people displaced across borders in 2019.